-We have also recommended slight adaptations to the approach in Opinion No 14 that would permit courts in jurisdictions with mandatory domestic prohibitions (either against imposition of interest or compound interest) options to award compensation under art 74, without first requiring that the law of the creditor lead to a zero interest rate for art 78, and would allow courts in jurisdictions which permit simple but not compound interest to fashion a combination of both simple interest and compliant compensation under art 74.
+We have also recommended slight adaptations to the approach in Opinion No. 14 that would permit courts in jurisdictions with mandatory domestic prohibitions (either against imposition of interest or compound interest) options to award compensation under Article 74, without first requiring that the law of the creditor lead to a zero interest rate for Article 78, and would allow courts in jurisdictions which permit simple but not compound interest to fashion a combination of both simple interest and compliant compensation under Article 74.
 This slight 'extension' fulfils the compensatory function of interest in a manner sensitive to sharia law.
-We have
+We have also suggested tribunals, courts in non-CISG states, and CISG state courts in non-Muslim-majority jurisdictions consider 'flexible' approaches when enforcement in sharia-observant jurisdictions is likely.
+The flexible adaptation of the approach in Opinion No. 14 would similarly lead to compensatory outcomes acceptable within sharia law in the enforcement nation.